The 20 Best Direct Sales Company Jobs for Stay-at-Home Moms

 The wraps aren't cheap though, at around $15 per sheet.
 The company also sells nail lacquer with a similar durability guarantee for the same price.

 The start up fee is $99 and eventually you have to pay a monthly fee for use of your own website.
 That fee isn't stated.

 You could definitely sell this product through social networking.
 In the end, parties may cost you since you'd have to use the expensive products as demonstrations.
 I have never used the product myself but I have friends who do and most of them say with a little practice it's easy to apply--though not everyone agrees.
 Sell this product at your own risk and if it doesn't work out for you at least you have some sweet nail products to keep for yourself.

-Ask friends who are or have been involved in direct-sales what their best advice for breaking even is, and if they have any connections they'd be willing to share with you.
+Ask friends who are or have been involved in direct-sales their best advice for breaking even, and if they have any connections they'd be willing to share with you.

 You've probably heard of Scentsy -- the direct sales company that offers electric warmers, scented wax, and rooms sprays, among other good-smelly-things.